princemuel/princemuel/README.md

 👯 I’m looking to collaborate on apps that utilize Rust, Web Assembly, Artificial Intelligence or Web3 related tech.

-⚡ Fun fact: In my spare time, I teach kids to code, and some music lessons too.
-Passing on knowledge to the next generation is the greatest gift and a privilege.
+⚡ In my spare time, I teach kids to code, and some music lessons too.
+Passing on knowledge is the greatest gift and a privilege.

 ⚡ Chess is awesome.
 Taking baby steps via [lichess][lichess]